-The script produces the rmsd\to\best\model.data file that you can open in any text editor.
-Feel free to ask questions if you like to discuss more of how to customize this script for your own applications.
-Now let's go back to the pre-generated model directory:
+The script produces the rmsd\to\best\model.sc file that you can open in any text editor.
+Feel free to ask questions if you would like to discuss more of how to customize this script for your own applications.
+Now go back to the pre-generated model directory: